Shiven-saini/pithuu-iso/README.md

 Be a part of the community : <br/>
 [![](https://img.shields.io/discord/1177236605115842580?style=for-the-badge&logo=Discord&logoColor=FFFFFF&label=PithuuOS%20Server)](https://discord.gg/wz9pKweD)

-# Related or Sibling Repositories
+## Sibling Repositories

-### PithuuOS - Custom packages & repository is hosted [here](https://github.com/shiven-saini/pithuu-repo)
+PithuuOS - Custom packages & repository is hosted [here](https://github.com/shiven-saini/pithuu-repo). </br>

-### PithuuOS - Installer, build upon calamares framework is being developed at repository over [here](https://github.com/Shiven-saini/pithuu-installer)
+PithuuOS - Installer, build upon calamares framework is being developed at repository over [here](https://github.com/Shiven-saini/pithuu-installer).

 ----

-# Core-features ⚡
+## Core-features ⚡

 - **Rolling release model 🔥 :**  You get access to all the latest version of packages fresher than ever.
 - **Minimalist appearance 🤩 :** Focus on visual appearance, so you can focus on what matters!